MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/system-requirements-1801.md

 > [!NOTE]

-> Use the SQL Service Packs that are in support by Microsoft.
-To view the supported versions, you can search [this page](https://support.microsoft.com/en-in/lifecycle/search).
+> For the supported versions of SQL, use the service packs that are currently in support by Microsoft.
+To view the details of the supported SPs, you can search [this page](https://support.microsoft.com/en-in/lifecycle/search).

 **SQL version** | **Supported**
 --- | ---